-The CDC playground is sprayed for mosquitos once a month to help control mosquitos during the summer.
+From April to October, the CDC playground is sprayed by our pest company to help control mosquitos during the summer.
+The playground is sprayed one time per month.
 The director is notified when technicians arrive to spray.
-All children are kept off of the playground for the time recommended by the pest control company.
+All children are kept off the playground for the time recommended by the pest control company.